R-Lum/Luminescence/cran-comments.md

 ## Win-Builder

-Multiple errors for URL https://doi.org/10.1515/geochr-2015-0022 The URL is correct and works as expected, the problem appears to be, however, related to the server behind the DOI forwarding and is thus beyond our reach.
+Multiple errors for URL https://doi.org/10.1515/geochr-2015-0022 for example "Message: libcurl error code 35:".

+* The URL is correct and the SSL certificate is valid.
+* We cannot reproduce this error.
+Indeed there was a problem in the past with that particular server, but it is not the case anymore.

 ## R CMD check --as-cran results